 - The FE consultant will include a summary of the main findings of the FE report.
 Findings should be presented as statements of fact that are based on analysis of the data. - The section on conclusions will be written in light of the findings.
-Conclusions should be comprehensive and balanced statements that are well substantiated by evidence and logically connected to the FE findings.
-They should highlight the strengths, weaknesses and results of the project, respond to key evaluation questions and provide insights into the identification of and/or solutions to important problems or issues pertinent to project beneficiaries and PUNOs. - Recommendations should provide concrete, practical, feasible and targeted recommendations directed to the intended users of the evaluation about what actions to take and decisions to make.
+Conclusions should be comprehensive and balanced statements that are well substantiated by evidence and logically

+- Recommendations should provide concrete, practical, feasible and targeted recommendations directed to the intended users of the evaluation about what actions to take and decisions to make.
 The recommendations should be specifically supported by the evidence and linked to the findings and conclusions around key questions addressed by the evaluation. - The FE report should also include lessons that can be taken from the evaluation, including best practices in addressing issues relating to relevance, performance and success that can provide knowledge gained from the particular circumstance (programmatic and evaluation methods used, partnerships, financial leveraging, etc.) that are applicable to other UNDP interventions.
-When possible, the FE consultant should include examples of good practices in project design and implementation.
+When possible, the FE consultant should include examples of good practices in project design and implementation. - It is important for the conclusions, recommendations and lessons learned of the FE report to incorporate gender equality and empowerment of women.